Honoring Your Internal Meridian Clock Can Superboost Your Healing

 If you have been doing everything you can about eating and living healthy, consider one of the most important things you need to do, that is to have quality, deep sleep.
-We often focus on nutrition and exercise but the timing and hours that we sleep are really crucial as they do more for our body than just rest.
+We often focus on nutrition and exercise but the timing and hours (our built-in meridian clock) that we sleep are really crucial as they do more for our body than just rest.

 Rejuvenation And Restoration While You Sleep